Drutika06/MusicVerse/README.md

 ### Library Page
 - Displays playlists fetched from **Spotify** using the [Spotify API](https://developer.spotify.com/).
+- 'https://v1.nocodeapi.com/drutika/spotify/FvSruGylpkJWfVtd/myPlaylists' - this is the spotify api used to fetch the playlist into mood.js page.
 - Users can interact with playlists and view tracks.

 ### Games Page